Maya Monday: Redshift and Maya, part 3

 See the tutorials in parts 1 and 2 here:

 Laszlo Mandi explains how to use volume lighting in the Redshift plug-in for Maya.
-Get the tutorial files here.
+Project files in the video description.

 Maya Bump and Normal Mapping

 Dennis Hansen dives into bump and normal mapping in Maya, using the Redshift plug-in.
-Get the tutorial files here.
+Project files in the video description

 Maya Compositing In Fusion

 Niels Bosch explains how to composite Redshift AOVs in Blackmagic Fusion, with the Maya Plug-in.
-Download files to play along.
+Project files in the video description.

 In this video, Saul Espinosa shows how to use displacement mapping in the Redshift plugin for Maya.
-Get the tutorial files.
+Project files in the video description.

 Posted by Michele Yamazaki